Things Are Not Always as They Seem

 - “Please outline for me the risks vs benefits of this procedure, and why you feel it’s in my animal’s best interests.”

 Don’t Wait: Prevent the Damage That Conventional “Prevention” Can Cause!

 Sparky is under my homeopathic care now, and is getting high doses of transfer factor.
 We’ve got our fingers crossed that we can “wake up his reactionary forces” to fight this cancer.

-Over on Facebook, a reader saw the effects of a vaccination causing runaway allergic itching:
+Over on Facebook (UPDATE: I’m no longer there), a reader saw the effects of a vaccination causing runaway allergic itching: